cleanlab/token-label-error-benchmarks/README.md

+This repository is only for intended for scientific purposes.
+To find label errors in your own token classification data, you should instead use [the implementation](https://docs.cleanlab.ai/stable/tutorials/token_classification.html) from the official [cleanlab library](https://github.com/cleanlab/cleanlab).

 # Token Classfication Label Error Detection
 ---
 Code to product results from the paper:
 [Detecting Label Errors in Token Classification Data](https://arxiv.org/pdf/2210.03920.pdf). *Preprint.
 Under review.*

+#### Install Cleanlab Package
+---
+Install the Cleanlab version used for this experiment: `pip install /cleanlab`

 #### Download Datasets
 ---